grebtsew/FloorplanToBlender3d/README.md

 * Rect contain : https://stackoverflow.com/questions/33065834/how-to-detect-if-a-point-is-contained-within-a-bounding-rect-opecv-python
 * Line detection : https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html

-# Upcoming
-Several of the functions mentioned above is not yet fully developed.
-When all functions are done, I will look closer at an ai approach of the same problem.
-I might also add more ways to use this implementation.
-Perhaps with gui, pip and containers.

-Things on my TODO are:
-* add demo to readme
-* renew current windows/door implementation
-* explain implementation of several floorplan
-* update readme text
-* add related projects to readme
-* add toc to readme
-* add licenses
-* add tutorial with images in readme
-* add more test
-* ai implementation
-* add to docker container, more reliable!

 Please let me know if there are any more functions or questions you need answered!
 / Grebtsew